vuepress/docs/docs/reference/plugin/shiki.md

 <NpmBadge package="@vuepress/plugin-shiki" />

-This plugin will enable syntax highlighting for markdown code fence with [Shiki](https://shiki.matsu.io/).
+This plugin will enable syntax highlighting for markdown code fence with [Shiki](https://shiki.matsu.io/) ([Shikiji](https://shikiji.netlify.app/)).

 ::: tip
 [Shiki](https://shiki.matsu.io/) is the syntax highlighter being used by VSCode.
-It has higher fidelity, but it is slower than [Prism.js](https://prismjs.com/).
+It has higher fidelity, but it could be slower than [Prism.js](https://prismjs.com/), especially when you have a lot of code blocks.

 You could consider disabling this plugin in `dev` mode to get better development experience.
 :::